ARTIST-Association/ARTIST/docs/tutorial_kinematics_reconstruction.rst

 Performing Reconstruction
 -------------------------
-The set up is now complete and the kinematics reconstruction can begin.
-The kinematics reconstruction is an optimization process.
-Before starting the reconstruction we need to define the loss, in this tutorial we use the ``FocalSpotLoss`` since we are working with raytracing:
+The setup is now complete and the kinematics reconstruction can begin.
+Since the process is formulated as an optimization problem, we must first define the loss function.
+In this tutorial, we use the ``FocalSpotLoss``, which compares the predicted and measured focal spot locations:

 .. code-block:: python

     loss_definition = FocalSpotLoss(scenario=scenario)

-Now we can simply perform the reconstruction with the ``reconstruct_kinematics()`` method:
+Now we can perform the reconstruction with the ``reconstruct_kinematics()`` method:

 .. code-block:: python